 - Ongoing polymer application to unsealed surfaces and regular use of a water cart truck when reclaiming limestone. - Back-up power was installed on both Stack 4A and 4B emission monitors.
-Although site power failures are a rare and typically short event, this project will allow particulate levels to be measured during these periods. - o In May 2016, new operating differential pressure controller technology was commissioned into the Cooler Bag filtering process.
-The primary intention of the technology is to optimise the overall life of the bags, which will subsequently increase the longer term performance of the Cooler Filter Bag process.
-A full analysis on the effectiveness of new bags and the Cooler Bag Filter performance will be provided once a longer term assessment has been conducted. - Installation of a large rapid raise door was installed on the southern side of the Wallaroo raw material storage shed.
-This type of door closes automatically and guickly to minimise fugitive dust excursions.
+Although site power failures are a rare and typically short event, this project will allow particulate levels to be measured during these periods. - In May 2016, operating differential pressure control was commissioned into the Cooler Bag filtering process.
+The primary intention is to optimise the overall life of the bags, which will subsequently increase the longer term performance of the Cooler Filter Bag process. - Installation of a large rapid raise door was installed on the southern side of the Wallaroo raw material storage shed.
+This type of door closes automatically and quickly to minimise fugitive dust excursions.